lijason103/tipcalculator/README.md

 # tipcalculator

-A calculator that calculates tips based on your rating and google's rating for a restaurant.
-It also shows if your tips is above or below the average.
+Tipcalculator suggests a personalized tipping amount based on the restaurant's ratings from the user and google reviews.
+It also compares the user's tipping amount with the average tip.